siddhant23tomar/Dual-Clock-Asynchronous-FIFO/README.md

 This is a simple synchronizer module, used to pass an n-bit pointer from the write clock domain to the read clock domain, through a pair of registers that are clocked by the FIFO read clock.

+## rptr_empty.v

+This module encloses all of the FIFO logic that is generated within the read clock domain (except synchronizers).
+The read pointer is a dual n-bit Gray code counter.
+The n-bit pointer ( rptr ) is passed to the write clock domain through the sync_r2w module.
+The (n-1)-bit pointer ( raddr ) is used to address the FIFO buffer.

+## wptr_empty.v

+This module encloses all of the FIFO logic that is generated within the write clock domain (except synchronizers).
+The write pointer is a dual n-bit Gray code counter.
+The n-bit pointer ( wptr ) is passed to the read clock domain through the sync_w2r module.
+The (n-1)-bit pointer ( waddr ) is used to address the FIFO buffer.